trillium/trillium/README.md

-# Hello World :)
+<h1 align="center">I'm Trillium!
+(Rhymes with 'William')</h1>

-Hi, I’m Trillium, I'm a fullstack web developer with experience in the React ecosystem, building robust, scalable web applications as well as fun one-offs and tiny tools.
+<h3 align="center">a fullstack web engineer / web developer based in Los Angeles, CA</h3>

+I build robust, scalable web applications as well as fun one-offs and tiny tools.
 I enjoy getting into the knitty gritty of elusive bugs and errors, taking a larger scoped view to help design and architect systems, or finding the exact right css to make a website really shine.

 Outside of software development work, I'm an avid social dancer, massage therapist, and espresso enthusiast.